naveed-fida/hisab-kitab/Readme.md

 /users/{username}
 ```

+## App Constants

-To change the default directory, you can simply change the `DATA_DIR` constant in the file `./src/constants.ts`.
+The constants used in the app are defined inside `./src/constants.ts`.
+To change the default data directory for example, you can simply change the `DATA_DIR` constant.
+You can also change your currency by redefinding the `CURRENCY` constant.

 ## Why Dropbox Directory?